 Creating an estate plan benefits both you and your loved ones.
 You can rest easy knowing exactly what will happen to your estate after your passing, and your family will benefit from the choices you made for their care when you are gone.
-In Avon Lake, the professional legal team of Kryszak & Associates has helped many Ohio residents create, update, and execute estate plans with legal expertise and empathetic representation.
+In Avon Lake, the professional legal team of Kryszak Law Firm has helped many Ohio residents create, update, and execute estate plans with legal expertise and empathetic representation.
 If you would like to learn more about the benefits of creating or updating your estate plan with our firm, call the office or contact us today to schedule a free consultation.

 It is important to create a comprehensive estate plan that covers all aspects of your wishes for your estate.
 An attorney can review the specific details of your estate and provide you with expert legal guidance on what documents you should have to protect your interests as well as the interests of your heirs.
 Some of the most commonly included documents in an estate plan in Ohio include the following: